isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

 * See the [solutions-geoevent-java instructions](../../../README.md#instructions) for general instructions on
     * verifying your Maven installation
-    * setting the location of the GEP Server and GEP SDK repositories
+    * setting the location of the GeoEvent Processor and GeoEvent Processor SDK repositories
     * and any other common required steps
  * Open a command prompt and navigate to `solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter`
  * * Enter `mvn install` at the prompt

 ## Installation

-* Install the adapter
+* Install the CAP Adapter
     * Browse to `solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/target` (this directory is created when you execute mvn install).
-    * Copy the jar file and paste it into the deploy directory on your GeoEvent server (<GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
+    * Copy the .jar file and paste it into the deploy directory on your GeoEvent server ([GeoEvent Processor install location]\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy).

 ## Testing